 Bone marrow aspiration and biopsy

-Your doctor numbs your lower back with a local anesthetic and insert a needle between two vertebrae (the bones that make up your spine) and into your spinal canal.
-Once the needle is positioned, spinal fluid pressure is measured and a sample is collected.
+Your doctor numbs your lower back with a local anesthetic and inserts a needle between two vertebrae (bones in your spine) and into your spinal canal.
+Once the needle is positioned, we measure spinal fluid pressure and collect a sample.

 Lymph node biopsy